YoungReese/Mybatis-study/MyBatis.md

-org.apache.ibatis.binding.BindingException: Type interface com.ly.dao.UserDao is not known to the MapperRegistry.
+org.apache.ibatis.binding.BindingException: Type interface com.ly.dao.UserMapper is not known to the MapperRegistry.